How to Build Credit Without a Credit Card

-According to the Consumer Financial Protection Bureau, 26 million Americans are considered credit invisible, meaning they don’t have a credit file.
-Nineteen million people are considered “unscorable” because their credit file is thin and doesn’t contain enough information for creditors to feel comfortable extending credit.
+In fact, 26 million Americans are considered credit invisible, meaning they don’t have a credit file.
+Additionally, 21 million Americans are considered “unscorable” because their credit file is thin and doesn’t contain enough information for creditors to feel comfortable extending credit.

 “People who don’t have credit cards may be excellent money managers, but they’re not getting consideration of that aspect of their money management,” says Stephanie Yates, Ph.D., endowed professor and director of Regions Institute for Financial Education at the University of Alabama at Birmingham.

-Despite this circumstance, improving your credit score doesn’t have to require a credit card.
+Despite this circumstance, improving your credit score may not require a credit card.
 Understanding the factors that impact your credit file is more important than the type of credit you’re using.

-“You definitely don’t need to have a credit card to have a FICO score,” says Thomas Quinn, vice president of scores at FICO.
+“You definitely don’t need to have a credit card to have a FICO score,” says Thomas Quinn, vice president of of Strategic Alliances at FICO.
 “As you pay as agreed, your positive behavior is reflective in the score and will help you get a higher score.”

 Breaking down the credit score

-To generate a FICO credit score, you need at least one credit obligation that has been open for six months or greater and been reported to the credit bureau within the last six months.
+To generate a FICO credit score, you need at least one credit obligation that has been open for six months or more and reported to the credit bureau within the last six months.
 It can be a personal loan, auto loan, credit card, or student loan.
-Payment history is reported every 30 days on a credit card or loan.
+Additionally, payment history is reported every 30 days on a credit card or loan.

 “The biggest thing is that you pay on time,” says Darren Liddell, an accredited financial counselor and freelance financial coaching consultant, as late payments can hurt your score.

-Credit grows slowly over time.
-If you have no credit, it can be easier for your credit score to jump from 0 to 600 than it would be for it to increase from 540 to 800.
-Your bad credit marks will eventually fall off at a certain period of time.
+Credit improves gradually and if you have no credit, it can be easier for your credit score to jump from 0 to 600 than it would be for it to increase from 540 to 800.
+Your bad credit marks will eventually lessen the impact after a certain period of time.

 “As previous blemishes age, they have less of an impact on the score,” Quinn says.
 “The score is forgiving as it takes into account newer behaviors that are good.
 It’s a gradual increase over time.”

-Accessing your credit report from one of the credit reporting agencies will allow you to see what’s in your file and if you have to correct any inaccuracies on your report.
+Accessing your credit report from one of the credit reporting agencies will allow you to see what’s in your file and if you have any inaccuracies on your report.

 6 ways to build credit without a credit card

-In times of economic downturn, banks and financial institutions often have tougher restrictions in place when it comes to extending credit to borrowers.
-According to the St. Louis Federal Reserve, about 39% of domestic banks tightened their standards when it came to issuing loans and credit cards.
-At the peak of the Great Recession in 2009, 67% of domestic banks had also raised their standards.
+In times of economic downturn, banks and financial institutions often have tougher restrictions in place for extending credit to borrowers.
+According to the St. Louis Federal Reserve, approximately 67% of domestic banks raised their standards for issuing loans and credit cards at the peak of the Great Recession in 2009.

-If you aren’t eligible for a credit card account -- or if you aren’t in the market for one -- but want to build good credit, you may still have options.
-The below methods are ways for consumers to build their creditworthiness without the use of a credit card.
+If you are ineligible for a credit card account, or if you aren’t in the market for one, but want to establish good credit, you may still have options.
+The following methods may allow consumers to build their creditworthiness without the use of a credit card.

-Paying back an installment loan, a debt with fixed payments and interest, for a set number of months, can be one way to show creditors you can responsibly handle credit.
-If your credit isn’t good enough to qualify for an unsecured loan, you can apply for a secured loan, which requires collateral.
-Lenders can report your loan payments to the credit bureaus and on-time payments can help boost your credit score.
+Paying back an installment loan, a debt with fixed payments and interest for a set number of months, can show creditors you can responsibly handle credit.
+If your credit is not good enough to qualify for an unsecured loan, you may consider a secured loan, which requires collateral.
+Lenders may report your loan repayments to the credit bureaus and on-time payments can help boost your credit score.